Wrike and GitLab Sync: Setup Guide

 Note

 When you set up the integration, a Wrike Bot is automatically created for you.
 The bot doesn't take up a Wrike user seat.
-A sync account is not automatically set up in GitLab, and we strongly recommend creating one prior to setting up the first sync.
-You’ll find more details on how to do that in Step 2 below.
+A sync account is not automatically set up in GitLab, and we strongly recommend creating one before setting up the first sync.
+You’ll find more details on this in Step 2 below.

 Before setting up the two-way sync between Wrike and GitLab, you need to enable the Wrike Sync Add-On in your Wrike account.
-You can find instructions on how to do that on the Wrike Sync overview page.
+Instructions for enabling the add-on can be found on the Wrike Sync overview page.

 Each sync setup begins with creating a folder or project in Wrike and a project in GitLab that will be connected.
-To help you get a feel for how the sync works, create a test project in Wrike and in GitLab and use these projects for your first sync.
+To familiarize yourself with the sync process, create test projects in both Wrike and GitLab and use these for your first sync.

-Create a sync account in GitLab to better track when updates are made as a result of the sync.
-If you use a sync account and a user updates a task’s title in Wrike, then in GitLab you’ll see that the title of the synced issue was updated by the sync account.
-If you don’t use a sync account, then GitLab will show that the user, whose credentials you selected to set up the sync, updated the issue.
+A sync account helps track updates made as a result of the sync.
+If you use a sync account and a user updates a task’s title in Wrike, GitLab will show that the title of the synced issue was updated by the sync account.
+Without a sync account, GitLab will show that the user, whose credentials were used to set up the sync, updated the issue.

 To create a sync account, create a new GitLab user and name it Wrike Bot.
 Visit Unito’s Help Center to read more about what permissions the Wrike Bot account requires.
 Make sure you give the bot account access to the GitLab projects you want to sync.